neighborhoods/Buphalo/README.md

 * [Contributing To Buphalo](#contributing-to-buphalo)

 ## Summary
-This document attempts to describe how to use Buphalo's public APIs in addition to offering some insight into the problem it attempts to solve and the motivation to solve it.
-If it is not described in this document, it is not considered to be a public API and is subject to change in any arbitrary release.
+This document attempts to describe how to use Buphalo's public APIs.
+In addition, it tries to offer some insight into the problem that Buphalo attempts to solve and the motivation for it to solve it.
+If it is not described in this document, it is not considered to be a public API and is subject to change in any arbitrary release, i.e. you should not depend on it.

 ## Problem
 Patterns are solutions to problems within a context.
 Implementing well designed patterns can become tedious and laborious which discourages their implementation in favor of patterns that are less well designed but have a faster development velocity.